Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 > `[Wait 3 Minutes]`

+**Speaker:**
-**Speaker:** The time for questions is now up and I will now state the correct answers.
+The time for questions is now up and I will now state the correct answers.
 If you have not yet answered you have failed this phase.

-**Speaker:** `[State the correct answers]`
+`[State the correct answers]`

-**Speaker:** Any answers similar will count as correct.
+Any answers similar will count as correct.
 Everybody please stand up.

 ---